The goal of this post is to help to show you how to choose snowboard boots – the key things to look out for.

 Too much heel lift in the boots is also not desirable.
 This will affect the response of your boots.
 If there is a lot of heel lift then your toe edge turns will be delayed as your boot engages late.

 For a detailed look at how to choose the right size and right fit of snowboard boots check out the link below.

-Generally speaking beginners go with a soft-medium flex, freestylers with a soft or soft-medium flex, all mountain riders with a medium-soft, medium or medium-stiff flex and freeriders with a stiff flex.
+Generally speaking beginners go with a soft to medium-soft flex, freestylers with a medium-soft to medium flex, all mountain riders with a medium to medium-stiff flex and freeriders with a stiff flex.

 Compatibility with Snowboard and Bindings

 Compatibility really comes down to the size and flex of your snowboard boots (see above).

 As far as flex goes typically it’s a good idea to try to match the flex of your boots, bindings and snowboard.
 Though this isn’t a strict rule it’s a good idea to not stray too far from it.

 Check out the link in the boot flex section above for more on flex compatibility.

 With the emergence of strapless bindings these days, there are also some compatibility issues there.
 For example Burton’s Step On boot and binding systems.
 In this case, Step On boots should only be worn with Step On bindings and Step On bindings only with Step On boots.
 K2’s Clicker bindings it’s the same deal.
 But for all other regular snowboard boots, they should fit in any regular strap bindings (assuming the correct size).